 New Hampshire Poker Room List

 Poker Laws in New Hampshire

 Poker was created in New Hampshire at the same time as charitable casinos in 1977.
 The bet limit started at $1.
 In 1998, it went to $2.
 Ten years later, it doubled to $4.
 This mirrored the bet limit at table games.
 In 2015, the poker bet limit was dropped and changed to a buy-in of $150.
 Players may buy in to a cash game or tournament more than once, depending on house rules.
 Poker players must be at least 21 years old.

 The New Hampshire Lottery takes 10 percent of gross gaming revenues.
 At least 35 percent must go to charities.
-Other regulations may be found here.
 Any form of poker may be played in New Hampshire if the rules are on file with gaming regulators.
-Stud, draw, Omaha and Texas Hold’em are among the approved games.
-The full list of games and rules in on the Licensing and Enforcement Division’s website.
+Stud, Draw, Omaha and Texas Hold’em are among the approved games.
+The full list of games and rules is on the Licensing and Enforcement Division’s website.

 Home Poker Games

 In 2017, New Hampshire legalized home poker games when HB 164 was signed into law.
 The house may not take a rake or fee for hosting the game.
 There may be no house advantage.
 No more than 10 players can participate.
 The game cannot be publicly advertised.